Skip to main content

 Factors That Influence Pine Timber Price Per m³

 • Size & Length: Longer and thicker planks have higher prices per cubic meter.
+This isn't just about more material—it's also that finding large, defect-free sections costs suppliers more to produce and handle.

 Pine Timber Price Per Cubic Meter